$0 Oklahoma Adoption Quick-Start Checklist

 The adoptee must be an adult — 18 or older at the time of the petition.
 There is no upper age limit.
 It is legally possible for a 70-year-old to adopt a 50-year-old in Oklahoma if both parties consent and the legal requirements are met.

-Venue: The petition is filed in the District Court in the county where either the petitioner or the prospective adoptee resides.
+Venue: The petition is filed in the District Court in the county where the adoptive parent or parents reside.

 Why People Choose Adult Adoption